 Paris’s top hotels have made their bar their star attraction.
-The atmosphere is classy and distinguished at the bar at the Park Hyatt Place Vendôme, artistic and cosmopolitan at Mama Shelter and intimate with a literary edge at Jules et Jim, where you can curl up and read magazines, comics and books.
+The atmosphere is classy and distinguished at the bar at the Park Hyatt Place Vendôme, artistic and cosmopolitan at Mama Shelter.

 With mahogany wood panelling and classic decor, the Bar at the Four Seasons Hotel George V has a chic and relaxed vibe.
 In the warm red and black interiors of the Bar Tuileries at The Westin Paris Vendôme, head barman Phillippe Guidi concocts unusual cocktails.
 A confidential address.

 The Bar 228 at Le Meurice proposes 300 types of drinks for all possible combinations of cocktails.
 Every evening, the Philippe Starck styled interiors play host to two jazz musicians.
 Settle in for a cosy session.

 The Bar at the Plaza Athénée revamped by Patrick Jouin has unusual interiors: brown wood panelling is set off by the deep blue mass of fabric below the ceiling space – a contemporary decorative feature.
 And a huge counter in clear resin is a dominant feature!
 On the menu, classic cocktails as well as the bartender’s signature cocktails such as the ‘Suntory cocktails’ that celebrate the ‘Shiki’, the 4 seasons in Japanese.

 For tea drinkers, the Bar at the Bristol serves English-style tea, as well as cocktails, every afternoon.